neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 # Lab 3 - Moving Data
 In this lab, we're going to take data from an Google Cloud Storage bucket and import it into Neo4j.
 There are a few different ways to do this.
 We'll start with a very naive LOAD CSV statement and then improve it.

 The Neo4j [Data Importer](https://data-importer.neo4j.io/) is another option.
-We're not using it in this lab because it doesn't support properties on relationships.
+It's a great graphical way to import data.
+However, the LOAD CSV option we're using makes it really easy to pull directly from Cloud Storage, so is probably a better choice for what we need.

 The dataset is pulled from the SEC's EDGAR database.
 These are public filings of something called Form 13.
 Asset managers with over $100m AUM are required to submit Form 13 quarterly.
 That's then made available to the public over http.
 The csvs linked above were pulled from EDGAR using some python scripts.
 We don't have time to run those in the lab today as they take a few hours.
 But, if you're curious, they're all available [here](https://github.com/neo4j-partners/neo4j-sec-edgar-form13).
 We've filtered the data to only include filings over $10m in value.